yw6/welcome/README.md

 Hi everyone,

 This is Yi Wang.
-I am doing some work related to medical research, in particular cardiovascular system field.
+I am doing some work related to medical research, particularly in cardiovascular system.

 Hopefully, I could get a little bit more understanding of ourselves using bioinformatics tools.